kumu/docs/guides/metrics.md

 }
 ```

 Wondering what "spectral" means?
-Kumu has built in support for a number of color scales (including all the [colorbrewer](http://bl.ocks.org/mbostock/5577023) scales -- follow the link and then mouse over each color palette for the name).
+Kumu has built in support for a number of color scales.
 Here's a few custom ones for you to try:

 * olympic
 * neon
 * heat
 * stoplight

+Head over to the [color reference](/color-reference.md) for information on all the color scales that are available.

 ### Rerun from scratch (optional)